JennEYoon/datasciY/wip-2025/plan.md

-# Todos July 2025
+# Todos August 2025

 Revamp whole website for job search
-Finish ECG project, make webapp for viewing calssification, shoose simulated inputs.

-Make app w fitbit, apple watch?
+Showcase single project, ecg-wearable
+Repo - make ecg-wearable new clean repo.
+For external audience, not development repo.
+make webapp for viewing classification, choose inputs. chhose dl model, 1dcnn, time series, se resnets Make app w fitbit and apple watch data.
+Doesn't have to be ecg, what it currently measures, and what can be done w 2 watches sensors.